 Newspaper is also famous for sucking up odors.
 If you need to store something smelly in the fridge, the pantry, or somewhere else, put some newspaper in there with it.

-This writer also just found out there’s supposedly a special trick where you can lay a newspaper over your car’s windshields and windows on a cold night and they won’t be frosted over in the morning.
+just found out there’s supposedly a special trick where you can lay a newspaper over your car’s windshields and windows on a cold night and they won’t be frosted over in the morning.

 Considering it’s several sheets of magic paper for no more than a dollar or two, I think I need to get myself a newspaper.